 This command is used to clear all or a portion of waveform memory.
-The memory is the set to the value zero.
+The memory is then set to the value zero.

 Type: Numeric.

-Numeric Range: 1 to 400,000
+Numeric Range: 1 to 4,000,000

 Rounding: to integer value

 Command Type: Setting only.

 Syntax: :ARBitrary:CLEar<ws><start address>, <end address>